The Old High Court - Dark times

 Chief Justice Myers

-On 30 June 1933 the accused George Edward James (a 57-year-old engine driver) was rescued from the harbour at Thorndon.
-He was rescued from drowning and taken to the hospital.
-Later that day the body of Cecilia Smith the woman he had been living with was found in their flat.
+On 30 June 1933, 57-year-old engine driver George Edward James was rescued from the Wellington harbour at Thorndon and taken to the hospital.
+Later that day, the body of Cecilia Smith, a widow he had been living with, was found in their flat.

-The accused had been seen leaving the flat with a four-year-old boy called Noel.
-He was the son of Cecilia Smith who was a widow.
-The boy was heard to say to the accused “Are we going for a ride on the bike, daddy?”
-The accused was then seen riding his bike toward Kilbirnie with the boy on the bike with him.
-The body of Noel was found at Point Halswell.
-It was believed that the accused had either, hit him on the back of the head with a rock or thrown him onto the rocks stunning him, then placed the boy in a depression between the rocks where he drowned.
-The accused was not charged with the death of Noel and there was no discussion in the media as to why he was never charged for the death of Noel.
+Noel’s body was found at Point Halswell.
+It was believed James had either hit Noel on the back of the head with a rock or thrown him onto the rocks, stunning him.
+James then placed the boy in a depression between the rocks where he drowned.
+James was not charged with Noel’s death.
+There was no discussion in the media as to why he was never charged.

-George James gave evidence on his own account and claimed that there was no fight between Cecilia and him and that it had been an accident with a knife that had caused her fatal injuries.
-A tenant of the building where they lived had given evidence that there had been an argument, he had heard screams and Cecilia call out “Oh George, go for the doctor, I’m done.”
-Curiously the person hearing this did not intervene or call the police.
+James claimed he and Cecilia had not fought and that it had been an accident with a knife that had caused her fatal injuries.
+A tenant of the building where they lived testified that there had been an argument, he had heard screams and that Cecilia called out, “Oh George, go for the doctor, I’m done”.
+The person hearing this did not intervene or call the police.

 The jury returned a guilty verdict and James was executed on 15 December 1933.